What if you could create a space where people with shared interests connect, learn, and grow together?

 Before integrating tools, make sure your CustomerHub account is ready to go.

-Then, navigate to the Settings section in your dashboard—this is where integrations will be managed.
+Then, navigate to the Settings section in your dashboard, as this is where integrations will be managed.

 Example: If someone joins your community, CustomerHub can trigger a welcome email in MailChimp or add them to a nurturing sequence in ActiveCampaign.